 EDUC 5000 Professional Development for Accomplished Educators...................................3(3-0) This coursre focuses on the self-assessment of individual student understanding and application of mastery outcomes based on National Board for Professional Teaching Standards.
 Emphasis will be upon preparing educators to assess their practice usign teh rigorous guidelines for the NBTS process.

 MASTER’S DEGREE IN EDUCATIONAL LEADERSHIP

 Degree Program

-The graduate program in Educational Leadership leads to a Master’s degree in Education and a
+The graduate program in Educational Leadership leads to a Master’s degree in Education Administration and Supervison.